 I was in heaven – it was MUCH easier for me to use.
 It got off to a rough start when the OBM I hired lost 8,000 of my contacts and didn’t migrate things over correctly.
 That was really challenging.

 I used Ontraport for over two years and for the past several months, I didn’t like how I couldn’t do some of the functions without either hiring it out or doing even more training in the system.
 I also struggled with finding a VA whose business was in fact a VA business.
-The person I hired was amazing and her business was shifting to do more FB ads and FB ad campaigns and not so much the VA work that I needed.
+The person I hired was amazing and her business was shifting to do more FB ads and FB ad campaigns and not so much the VA work that I required.

 But more than that, energetically something just felt off.
 I desired a simple and easy-to-use system that I could use anytime without a VA.

 To be clear, this was a BIG decision.
 Here is everything Ontraport was doing for me:

 - Affiliate manager

 - Membership site that linked with my WordPress site (how my customers and clients access my digital products)

 - Automatically billed clients for programs and products